Table of Contents |

 value increased slightly to 94.2%.
 This tells you several things:

+suggests that most of the predictive power comes from the number of social media shares, and the other explanatory variables (marketing spend and email subscribers) have a much smaller impact.
 In summary, while adding more variables can sometimes improve a model, in this case, the number of social media shares is already doing most of the work in predicting donation amounts.
 You will soon learn how to test if the additional variables are truly useful predictors.

 2. coef column